mearlboro/mearlboro.github.io/experience.md

 ### Theodor Burada Arts and Crafts School, Constanta, Romania
 #### Professional Diploma in Photography
 ##### 2010 - 2012
-- Participated in multiple photography trips and worked in a studio
-- Subjects include light and colour, dynamics and composition, optical physics, film and film developing
-- Studied art movements and how they influenced photography and the history of photographic art
 - Wrote a dissertation on "The Symbolic and Psychological Use of Colour in Photography" and exhibited my dissertation photographs in Constanta Expo (June 2012)
 <br/>
 <br/>